ddevault/cpython/Doc/library/mailbox.rst

 .. class:: Babyl(path, factory=None, create=True)

-   A subclass of :class:`Mailbox` for mailboxes in Babyl format.
+   A subclass of :class:`Mailbox` for mailboxes in Babyl format. *path* is either a :term:`path-like object` or a :term:`file-like object` to read or write the mbox contents to or from.
 Parameter *factory* is a callable object that accepts a file-like message representation (which behaves as if opened in binary mode) and returns a custom representation.
 If *factory* is ``None``, :class:`BabylMessage` is used as the default message representation.
 If *create* is ``True``, the mailbox is created if it does not exist.

    Babyl is a single-file mailbox format used by the Rmail mail user agent included with Emacs.
 The beginning of a message is indicated by a line